 We know that some students find it difficult to adjust to the demands of secondary school so we ensure that all of our Year 7s receive plenty of support when they join us.
 First year tutor groups are led by teachers who are experienced in the transition journey.
 Parents/carers are introduced to their son/daughter’s tutor at the start of the academic year and regular communications between home and school facilitate this process.

-Students in Years 8 and 9 at Saxmundham are placed in mixed tutor groups, this encourages a strong community ethos by breaking down traditional age barriers.
+Students in Years 7 and 8 at Saxmundham are placed in mixed tutor groups, this encourages a strong community ethos by breaking down traditional age barriers.
 The younger students interact on a daily basis with older ones who have already embarked on some GCSE work and they quickly become mentors to their younger peers.
-Mr Renwick is Head of Year 8 and 9 at Saxmundham and Mrs Gibson is Head of Year 7.
+Mrs Button is Head of Year 7 at Saxmundham and Mr Woolven is Head of Year 8.
 They support tutors whilst monitoring attendance, academic performance and liaising with external agencies as required.

-Year 10 and 11 students are also placed in mixed tutor groups.
-This is all done under the leadership of Mrs E Swan, Head of Upper School.
-She helps our older students prepare for further education, training or employment once they have completed their GCSEs with us.
+Year 9, 10 and 11 students are also placed in mixed tutor groups.
+This is all done under the leadership of Mr Battle (Head of Year 9), Miss Issac (Head of Year 10) and for Year 11, Mr Lees (Headteacher).
+They help our older students prepare for further education, training or employment once they have completed their GCSEs with us.